apache/paimon/docs/content/project/roadmap.md

 - Enhance Flink Lookup Join from True Lookup
 - Provide stable Java Programing API
 - Savepoint support
+- More Metrics, such as the busyness of compaction thread
 - Multi table consistency for real-time materialized views

 ### Ingestion